datacarpentry/astronomy-python/_extras/guide.md

 This idiom violates the recommendation not to repeat variables names, but since they are defined and used immediately, it might be ok.
 If you don't like it, you can inline the expressions.

-* The use of ConvexHull in this lesson is a bit of a hack, but some students will find the computation geometry functions in SciPy useful.
+* The use of ConvexHull in this lesson is a bit of a hack, but some learners will find the computation geometry functions in SciPy useful.

 * This lesson includes a NumPy trick for assigning columns of an array to variables: